"Incredibly neat semi-quavers"

 Initially educated at Warwick and Oxford universities, she was subsequently trained as a concert and opera singer at the Royal College of Music.
 Since then, both as a soloist and ensemble member, she has enjoyed a wide-ranging performing career in opera, oratorio, liturgical and film music.
 Her experience spans centuries of Western music, beginning with Palestrina and Bach, encompassing Mozart, Schubert and Verdi, and stretching to Bernstein, Stockhausen and Danny Elfman.
 (More details of this can be found on her personal website: www.nicolabeckley.com.)
 Even her youth, misspent reading mathematics and 'fronting' the pop group Harper's Bazaar, with whom she also penned and starred in a rock opera (a fact she now only divulges to a privileged few), has given her insight in the nurture of young voices.

 William Byrd famously expressed his desire that, since it is such a good thing, everyone should learn to sing, and Miss Beckley cannot disagree.
 Students of voice improve their health and posture, personal and social confidence as well as their speaking skills.
 They acquire, via an energizing and stimulating process, an instrument which is uniquely theirs.
-This skill can open a window on the whole of Western music and literature, lead to a challenging and rewarding career or at least provide a rewarding leisure activity for life.
+This skill can open a window on the whole of Western music and literature, lead to a challenging and rewarding career or a rewarding leisure activity for life.

 'You are the best singing teacher.
 Shh..don't tell the others!' - cast of Dido and Aeneas